arrow-right-alt INTERNATIONAL MEDIA LAW GUIDE

 • the information is false/inaccurate

-A search engine examines the request with clarifications and must respond within 10 days, either delisting the URLs complained of or refusing the request.
+A search engine examines the request with clarifications and must respond within 10 business days, either delisting the URLs complained of or refusing the request.
 An individual can appeal such refusal to the court in order to force the search engine to delist the relevant URLs.

 ALRUD Law Firm